 SAP Workflow ensures the right work is brought in the right sequence at the right time to the right people.
 It is a tool designed to facilitate and automate business processes that require tasks to be performed by people.
 Each step of a business transaction can be easily monitored and processes are completed from the beginning to the end.
-Workflow allows process owners to keep an eye on deadlines, provides statistics on the length of time to complete work processes, determine the workload with regard to individual employees and save processing time.
+Workflow allows process owners to keep an eye on deadlines, provides statistics on the length of time to complete work processes, determines the workload with regard to individual employees, and saves processing time.

 SAP Business Workflow and Application Scenarios

-SAP Business Workflow is a solution which has been integrated fully in the R/3 System and which enables customer-specific business process flows to be coordinated and controlled on a cross-application and cross-workplace basis.
-SAP Business Workflow therefore enhances ready-made application software.
+SAP Business Workflow is a solution that has been integrated fully in the R/3 System and which enables customer-specific business process flows to be coordinated and controlled on a cross-application and cross-workplace basis.
+SAP Business Workflow, therefore, enhances ready-made application software.
 The SAP Business Workflow definition environment is available in order to represent business processes in a simple manner and to be able to respond to changing external conditions quickly during ongoing operation by flexibly adapting the business processes which have already been implemented.

 A number of SAP applications support Workflow Management by SAP Business Workflow.
-In many situations you can therefore use workflow scenarios which have already been configured.
+In many situations, you can, therefore, use workflow scenarios that have already been configured.
 These can either be implemented without any changes or they can be used for your business processes with minimal adjustments.
 These workflow scenarios reduce implementation time significantly and are optimally adjusted to the respective application functions.

-The workflow scenarios are integrated in IDES (International Demonstration and Education System).
+The workflow scenarios are integrated into the IDES (International Demonstration and Education System).
 It is possible to run the business processes of a model company in this fully configured system.

 The SAP Workflow Builder